Staff Profiles

 Kathy Wilshaw

 Researcher and Associate Intermediary.
-Kathy has worked in adoption for over 30 years, both in intermediary and research roles.
-She is a member of AGRA (Association of Genealogists and Researchers in Archives).Read More
+Kathy has worked in adoption for over 30 years, in both intermediary and research roles.
+She began as a volunteer with NORCAP, running the in-house search room and leading the team of researchers.
+She worked as a Helpline Adviser at Adoption UK and as a researcher and intermediary with Adoption Services for Adults.…Read More

 Photo of Lyndsey Marshall